-Palmer amaranth (Amaranthus palmeri) and common waterhemp (A. rudis) are pigweed species that are becoming more prevalent in Michigan agronomic fields.
+Palmer amaranth (Amaranthus palmeri) and waterhemp (A. tuberculatus) are pigweed species that have become more prevalent in Michigan agronomic fields.
 Both species pose severe management challenges for Michigan growers with herbicide resistance being the greatest of these challenges.
 Palmer amaranth and waterhemp populations in Michigan range from being resistant only to glyphosate or ALS-inhibiting herbicides to many of these populations being resistant to multiple herbicides including glyphosate and ALS-inhibitors.
-In fact, we have a Palmer amaranth population in Michigan that is resistant to three herbicide sites of action, including glyphosate (Group 9), ALS-inhibiting herbicides (Group 2), and atrazine (Group 5).
-In other states, Palmer amaranth and waterhemp have evolved resistance to a combined seven different herbicide sites of action, including Groups 2, 3, 4, 5, 9, 14 and 27.
+In fact, we have a Palmer amaranth population in Michigan that is resistant to three herbicide sites of action, including glyphosate (Group 9), ALS-inhibiting herbicides (Group 2) (i.e., Classic, Raptor), and atrazine (Group 5).
+More recently, a Michigan Palmer amaranth population was confirmed resistant to the PPO-inhibitors (Group 14) (i.e., Flexstar, Cobra) in addition to glyphosate resistance.
+In other states, Palmer amaranth and waterhemp have evolved resistance to a combined eight different herbicide sites of action, including Groups 2, 3, 4, 5, 9, 14, 15 and 27.
 This leaves very few herbicide options available for management.
 The ability of these species to emerge throughout the growing season, their rapid growth rates, prolific seed production, and their ability to evolve herbicide resistance quickly makes these species two of the more difficult weeds to manage.